circuithub/rel8/docs/tutorial.rst

 each column, we are specifying:

 1. The column name.
-2. Whether or not this column has a default value when inserting new rows.
+2. Whether this column has a default value when inserting new rows.
 In this case ``partId`` does, as this is an auto-incremented primary key managed by the database.
 3. The type of the column.

 After defining the table, we finally need to make instances of ``BaseTable`` and ``Table`` so Rel8 can query this table.
-By using ``deriving (Generic)``, we simply need to write ``instance BaseTable Part where tableName = "part"``.
+By using ``deriving (Generic)``, we need to write ``instance BaseTable Part where tableName = "part"``.
 The ``Table`` instance demonstrates that a ``Part Expr`` value can be selected from the database as ``Part QueryResult``.